Rep. Mark Luft running for re-election, looks back on freshman term

 QUESTION: Some Republican lawmakers I’ve spoken with say they think pensions are Illinois’ biggest problem right now.
 Do you agree with that statement?
 And what do you think needs to be done to get pensions under control?

 “Parental Repeal.
 (It was a) huge mistake for parents.
 That needs to be looked at again.
 Our landlords have taken a huge hit in this State.
 Our school district, mandates.
 A lot of those are in the court system now.
-We’re hoping we get a good pushback from the courts on that.”
+We’re hoping we get a good pushback from the courts on that,” Luft continued.

-Luft said he wants the State to return to a balance when it comes to the legislature.
+He also wants the state to return to a balance when it comes to the legislature.

-Rep. Luft is running for Illinois’ newly-drawn 93rd district this year.
-You can see a picture of the areas inside the District below within the yellow box.
+Luft is running for Illinois’ newly-drawn 93rd District this year.
+Below is a picture of the areas inside the district within the yellow box.